-As far as what I drank when I was pregnant: I know I had possibly two or three drinks some but not all evenings when I was pregnant with Seth.
-This consumption is only a little more than the NHMRC Guidelines of two drinks per day.
+I drank much more than I should have for a healthy pregnancy, but I didn't drink as much as some people I have seen.
+I know I had maybe two or three drinks some but not all evenings when I was pregnant with Seth.
+This consumption is only a little more than the National Health and Medical Research Council Guidelines of two drinks per day.
 I did stop smoking and I took the vitamins recommended for pregnancy but I didn't know that alcohol was dangerous.
 No one told me and it wasn't in any of the books I read.